 A digital order-first approach eliminates many of the common missteps that waste time and cause care delays and denials.
 Patients appreciate the flexibility and convenience of being in control of their own care.
 Providers welcome closed-loop communication that assures them their patient is following through, so diagnosis and treatment can proceed.
 And health systems can be more confident about driving adoption of self-service through their digital marketplace for a broader range of services and procedures, which further reduces waste and administrative overhead.

-Working with R1, clients use the Patient Experience platform’s automated, rules-based processes to make up-front clinical and financial clearance steps more reliable.
+Working with R1, clients use Entri's rules-based processes to make up-front clinical and financial clearance steps more reliable.
 This approach assures the right patient is scheduled for the right procedure at the right location with all the right resources – every time.
-To see additional statistics and a visual representation that compares the patient journey using a manual and a digital order-first process, download our new infographic, Make Digital Orders the Foundation of the Rev Cycle, or contact us to learn more.

 Shawn Dennis is the Regional Vice President of Patient Experience Solutions at R1 RCM.